How CPAN Case Questions Test PACU Judgment

 A Phase I patient is very sleepy after opioid titration, has shallow respirations, and oxygen saturation is drifting downward.
 Which reasoning filter should control the first action?

 A practice-question review shows that a candidate knew the facts but repeatedly chose teaching before stabilizing unstable vital signs.
-What type of miss is this?
+Which miss type is this, and what is the fix?